Tonywuhk/realai.org/labs/deepmind.md

 * 2016 November 9.
 [Oxford and Cambridge are losing AI researchers to DeepMind](http://uk.businessinsider.com/oxbridge-ai-researchers-to-deepmind-2016-11). *Business Insider UK*.
 * 2016 October 5.
 [Nick Bostrom: London's DeepMind is winning the global race to develop human-level artificial intelligence](http://www.businessinsider.com/nick-bostrom-deepmind-is-winning-the-ai-race-2016-10). *Business Insider UK*.
 * 2016 August 4.
 [Who Should Control Our Thinking Machines?](https://www.bloomberg.com/features/2016-demis-hassabis-interview-issue/). *Bloomberg Businessweek*.
+* 2016 July 20.
+[DeepMind's AI will be in every Google data centre by the end of 2016](http://uk.businessinsider.com/google-deepmind-ai-in-every-company-data-centre-end-of-year-2016-7). *Business Insider UK*.
 * 2016 March 30.
 [What it takes to work at Google DeepMind — a London startup no one has ever left](http://www.businessinsider.com/heres-what-it-takes-to-work-at-google-deepmind-an-ai-lab-that-no-one-has-ever-left-2016-3). *Business Insider UK*.
 * 2016 February 16.
 [The superhero of artificial intelligence: can this genius keep it in check?](https://www.theguardian.com/technology/2016/feb/16/demis-hassabis-artificial-intelligence-deepmind-alphago). *The Guardian*.
 * 2015 June 22.
 [DeepMind: inside Google's super-brain](http://www.wired.co.uk/article/deepmind). *Wired UK*.